Zak Jules: Walsall

-On 27 July 2019, Jules signed a contract of undisclosed-length with newly relegated League two side Walsall after being signed for an undisclosed fee.
+On 27 July 2019, Jules signed a contract of undisclosed length with newly relegated League Two side Walsall after being signed for an undisclosed fee.
 Manager Darrell Clarke described him as "a young player we want to develop".
 He began the 2019–20 season in the starting eleven and filled in for an injured Cameron Pring at left-back.
-However he went almost three months from 19 October with only one league start, and was then taken off at half-time in a 3–1 defeat at Cheltenham Town on 11 January.
+However, he went almost three months from 19 October with only one league start and was then taken off at half-time in a 3–1 defeat at Cheltenham Town on 11 January.
 On 8 September 2020, Jules scored his first goal for the club during a 2–2 home EFL Trophy group stage tie with Bristol Rovers.
 He became a key player in the first half of the 2020–21 season, filling in at left-back as well as at centre-back.
-He was reportedly being tracked by a number of higher division clubs.
+Some higher division clubs were reportedly tracking him.

 Milton Keynes Dons

 On 1 February 2021, the final day of the January transfer window, Jules joined League One club Milton Keynes Dons for an undisclosed fee.
 He made his debut at Stadium MK on 6 February in a 2–2 draw with Sunderland, and scored his first goal three days later in a 4–1 win away at Rochdale.
 He made his debut at wing-back, though manager Russell Martin said he intended to play Jules as part of a back three in the long-term.
-Jules was indeed moved to the left-side of a back three and said he felt he was adapting well to MK Dons’ unique style of play that demanded confidence on the ball from the backline.
+Jules was indeed moved to the left side of a back three and said he felt he was adapting well to MK Dons' unique style of play that demanded confidence on the ball from the backline.
 He ended the 2020–21 season with 15 starts and five substitute appearances as the Dons posted a 13th-place finish in League One.

-On 15 January 2022, following limited first team opportunities at MK Dons under new manager Liam Manning, Jules joined fellow League One club Fleetwood Town on loan for the remainder of the 2021–22 season.
+On 15 January 2022, following limited first-team opportunities at MK Dons under new manager Liam Manning, Jules joined fellow League One club Fleetwood Town on loan for the remainder of the 2021–22 season.
 He was immediately handed a start by manager Stephen Crainey, and kept a clean sheet in a 1–0 win over Rotherham United at Highbury Stadium.
 The Blackpool Gazette reported that he "quickly become a key player in the Fleetwood defence".
 Jules went on to make 20 appearances for Fleetwood, helping the club to finish outside of the relegation zone on goal difference.

+Jules established himself back in the Dons first-team during the 2022–23 season, earning praise from captain Dean Lewington in October.
+On 4 March, he got involved in an off the ball incident during a 1–0 defeat at former club Port Vale and was later given a three-game suspension for violent conduct after admitting an FA charge.
+Manager Mark Jackson subsequently held a team meeting to lecture the squad on ill-discipline.
+Jules made 27 league starts and 41 appearances total as the Dons were relegated in 21st-place.